What is Trespassing?

 In such cases, trespassers can be sent to prison for a maximum of 51 weeks or find themselves subject to an unlimited fine (we can debate the merits of demanding money from people so poor they resort to living in abandoned buildings at some other time).

-In general, there are three main types of trespassing.
+In general, there are three main types of trespass.
 These are trespassing to land, trespassing to a person and trespassing to chattels.

-Trespass to land involves a person encroaching upon land that does not belong to them (without an invitation or after an invitation has been formally withdrawn).
-In cases such as these, the landowner or their representative is instructed to take preventative measures against the trespasser(s).
+Trespass to land involves a person encroaching upon another’s land that does not belong to them (without an invitation or after an invitation has been formally withdrawn).
+In cases such as these, the private land owner or their representative is instructed to take preventative measures against the trespasser(s).

 If the trespasser is violent, reasonable force may be used to restrain them.